 The University will process your personal data for the following purposes:

-- Analyse the popularity, impact and security of our site
+- Analyse the engagement of users

 - Help answer your questions and solve any issues you have

 - Respond to any feedback you send to us

 We consider the processing of your personal data for these purposes to be necessary for:

 - The performance of our contractual obligations with students (e.g. to manage their studies, their student experience, their engagement and welfare while studying at Falmouth University)